Transmission and conductance across junctions of isotropic and anisotropic three-dimensional semimetals: Introduction

+\item A junction built with two identical four-band semimetals (RSW or birefringent), but which are tilted with respect to each other across a potential step defining the interface (similar to the set-up considered in Ref.~\cite{tilted_jn} with Weyl semimetals).
+This is shown in Fig.~\ref{figsetup1}.
+The motivation for studying this set-up is as follows.
+In a generic situation, an interface may be created in a semimetallic sample when defects are present, for instance, in the form of irregular surfaces or misaligned lattice structures extending in adjacent regions.
+Certain experiments may involve a sudden cooling of a sample, which may generate tiny cracks in the material, again causing a misaligned lattice structure on the two sides of such a crack.
+In all these situations, the lattice translation invariance in the direction perpendicular to the interface is broken, which will case an electron beam travelling across the interface to undergo refraction \cite{Yang_2019}.

 \item A junction between a doped Dirac semimetal and a ferromagnetic Weyl semimetal, where an instrinsic magnetization present in the latter splits the degenerate Dirac nodes into a pair of momentum-separated Weyl nodes (cf. Ref.~\cite{dirac-weyl}).
 A scalar potential is also applied in the region where the Weyl semimetal phase exists.
+This is shown in Fig.~\ref{figsetup2}.
+This set-up is motivated by the fact that a sharp domain wall may exist between two regions with different values of the intrinsic magnetization.

-\item Sandwiches of Weyl/multi-Weyl semimetals consisting of three different $J$-values, with the middle region being subjected to both electric and vector potentials (generalization of the set-ups considered in Ref.~\cite{Zhu2020,Deng2020,krish-sandwich,ips-aritra}).
+\item Sandwiches of Weyl/multi-Weyl semimetals consisting of three different $J$-values, with the middle region being subjected to both scalar and vector potentials (generalization of the set-ups considered in Refs.~\cite{Zhu2020,Deng2020,krish-sandwich,ips-aritra}).
+This is shown in Fig.~\ref{figsetup3}.
 In real experiments, it is possible to generate the vector potential in the potential barrier region \cite{PhysRevLett.72.1518,Zhai_2008,Ramezani_Masir_2009} by placing a ferromagnetic metal strip deposited on the top of a thin dielectric layer, positioned above the middle slab (of semimetal).
 The magnetization of the strip should be along the propagation direction of the current, such that the resulting fringe fields provide a magnetic field modulation along the current, which is assumed to be homogeneous in the perpendicular directions.
+The motivation for studying these junctions consisting of different $J$-values on the two sides is that this allows the monopole charge (equal to the Chern number) to change across the junction, since a node of these semimetals harbours a monopole charge of magnitude $J$.
+In fact, it is a well-known fact that transport measurements across junctions of materials provide access to the topologically nontrivial features of their bandstructures in the Brillouin zone.
+This can be easily seen from the fact the transmission/reflection coefficients and the conductivity expressions depend on the values of the monopole charges of the semimetals considered \cite{krish-sandwich,Deng2020,ips-aritra,ips-sandip-sajid}.